 SITS provides an international network for stroke professionals.
 The network and the registry benefit all key participants.
 This includes patients, researchers, participating clinics, nations, regions, regulatory bodies and pharmaceutical companies.
 The network currently consists of over 3000 stroke professionals in over 70 countries.
 By being a member of the network you have access to internationally renowned researchers and have the opportunity to be part of high-impact studies.
 Also regional networks strengthen research within their region.

-SITS offers a world-leading platform for high quality stroke data.
-The platform is an internet-based interactive stroke registry, which serves as a tool for structured data entry and is an instrument for stroke centres to compare their own treatment results with national and global performance.
+SITS offers a world-leading platform for high quality stroke data from over 200 000 patients in over 1600 stroke centres.
+The platform is an internet-based interactive stroke registry, which serves as a tool for structured data entry and is an instrument for centres to compare their own treatment results with national and global performance.
 The registry is free to use and has several interactive data entry forms such as IV Thrombolysis, Thrombectomy, Atrial fibrillation, and General stroke registry.

 SITS studies have generated more than fifty publications in international peer reviewed journals over the last years and many of these are in high impact journals, e.g. the Lancet, the Lancet Neurology, BMJ, Ann Neurology, Neurology and Stroke.
 These publications have had an impact on clinical practice such as extending time window for iv thrombolysis and iv thrombolysis for elderly 80 years.

 Events are shown below.
 View all events here.